A city’s ballpark, football field, or basketball stadium is akin to an anchor in a shopping mall, architect John Kirk contends.

 And surely, no one’s ever looked to Snyder for any significant philanthropic activity.
-His financial interests seem to point in the opposite direction – back to himself, not to the citizens of D.C., Virginia, or Maryland.
+His financial interests seem to point in the opposite direction – back to himself, rather than to the citizens of D.C., Virginia, or Maryland.
 So the question on many minds is: ‘Why should taxpayers fund a new stadium for his team?’

 One reason might be Kirk’s second question.
-It relates to the Bilbao effect of Frank Gehry’s Guggenheim Museum in that Basque city, once a decaying industrial hub.
+It relates to the Bilbao effect of Frank Gehry’s Guggenheim Museum in that Spanish city, once a decaying industrial hub.
 “It’s now a model for how a public space can become an economic engine and destination,” Kirk says.
 ‘It’s a double-edged sword and a tricky one, because those elements inside a city are good for the city, if done properly.”

 Certainly, Cooper Robertson knows how to do the urban realm properly.
 The New York-based urban design and architecture firm has been master-planning cities since its founding in 1979.
-It’s responsible for Battery Park City, developed at the same time that Andres Duany and Elizabeth Plater-Zyberk were designing Seaside in Florida.
-“We wanted to return things to a normalcy – with towns, as opposed to sprawl for the public realm,” he says.
+It’s responsible for Battery Park City, developed at the same time Andres Duany and Elizabeth Plater-Zyberk were designing Seaside in Florida.
+“We wanted to return thing s to a normalcy – with towns, as opposed to sprawl for the public realm,” he says.

-The firm followed up with master plans for Watercolor on the Gulf of Mexico, then Celebration outside Orlando, and more.
+The firm followed up with master plans for Watercolor on the Gulf of Mexico, Celebration outside of Orlando, and more.
 “We did the master plan for the city of Baltimore that proposed a baseball stadium downtown, next to a long, thin building, which is where Camden Yards is today,” he says.

 When George Steinbrenner threatened to move his Yankees out of the Bronx, the firm suggested relocating Yankee Stadium to a site west of Penn Station, on a concrete platform above an active railyard.
 “You could have looked at the game and seen the Midtown skyline,” he says.

-Kirk points to icons like Yankee Stadium, Fenway Park, and Wrigley Field as symbols of urban baseball success.
+Kirk points to icons like Yankee Stadium, Fenway Park, and Wrigley Field as symbols of ballpark success.
 “Most owners would take the ballpark outside the city where land is cheap, and put up a brand-new stadium and a surrounding sea of parking,” he says.
 “But that’s not what it means to be a baseball stadium.”

 For more, go here.